 System extraction well pumping rates are included on Table 3.2.6-1.
-New extraction wells IP-EW-8 and IP-EW-9 operate under a SPDES Equivalency Permit (Table 3.2.6-2).
-The system is sampled on a monthly basis for VOCs and weekly for Ph.
+Extraction wells IP-EW-8 and IP-EW-9 operate under a SPDES Equivalency Permit (Table 3.2.6-2).
+The system is sampled on a monthly basis for VOCs and weekly for pH.
 Effluent VOC concentrations from the treatment system during this period of operation were below equivalency permit requirements.
-The following summarizes the system operations for 2017.
+The following summarizes the system operations for 2018.